mechanicalnull/phantasm/README.md

 - Coverage Directory: directory containing files in drcov or module+offset format.
 - Output File: where to save the HTML output

+For those that want to see results before trying it, the repository includes an [example output](/test/example-output.html) that should display even on systems without Binary Ninja installed.